bkil/gemiweb0/doc/web-browsers-by-engine.md

 # FOSS web browsers by engine

-The question that we wanted to research when assembling this list is to enumerate potentially lightweight web browsers for old computers.
-However, as the resource consumption of most browsers should somewhat correlate with the engine used, they are grouped by engine.
-If a browser supports multiple engines, it is present under the heading of the supposedly lighter engine.
+We've originally tried to enumerate lightweight web browsers for outdated computers.
+They are grouped by engine as resource consumption usually correlates well.
+One supporting multiple engines is listed under the lightest engine.

 ## Blink engine